ricsanfre/pi-cluster/docs/_docs/node.md

 Specific `node1-node4` ansible variables to be used by these roles are stored in [`vars/centralized_san/centralized_san_initiator.yml`]({{ site.git_edit_address }}/vars/centralized_san/centralized_san_initiator.yml)

+{{site.data.alerts.important}}

-< NOTE: Open-iscsi is used by Longhorn as a mechanism to expose Volumes within Kuberentes cluster.
+`open-iscsi` is used by Longhorn as a mechanism to expose Volumes within Kuberentes cluster.
 Authentication default parameters should not be included in `iscsid.conf` file and per target authentication parameters need to be specified because Longhorn local iSCSI target is not using any authentication.

+{{site.data.alerts.end}}